 If possible I would never pin the fabric in visible areas ie I would pin only on the seam allowance.

-Problem 4 What thread and sewing machine needle should I use to sew silk
+Problem 6.
+What thread and sewing machine needle should I use to sew silk?

-I would use a polyester thread or cotton thread or a poly cotton thread depending on the type of silk faric.
+Which thread to use with silk? – I would use a polyester thread or cotton thread or a poly cotton thread depending on the type of silk fabrics.
 For 100% silk I would use cotton thread, because they are almost of same strength.
+You can also use cotton embroidery thread.
 A polyester thread may cause puckers.But for blended silk I will use the polyester thread or cotton poly thread as this is slightly tougher.

 Hand sewing of silk can be done with silk thread or hand embroidery thread.
 Use thin needles for hand sewing (size 10)